department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 ### Can I get an Agent Orange Registry health exam?

-You can get an Agent Orange Registry health exam if you served in any of the below ways.
+You can get an Agent Orange Registry health exam if you served in any of the ways listed below.

 **You must have served in one of these ways:**